CasaJasmina/TelegramBot-Library/README.md

 ## Introduction

-This library allow you to host a Telegram Bot on your Arduino, and interact with telegram bot API.
+This library allows you to host a Telegram Bot on your Arduino, and interact with telegram bot API.

-At the moment it works only on [Arduino Zero](https://www.arduino.cc/en/Main/ArduinoBoardZero) with the [WiFi shield 101](https://www.arduino.cc/en/Main/ArduinoWiFiShield101).
+It works on [Arduino/Genuino MKR1000] (http://www.arduino.cc/en/Main/ArduinoMKR1000), and on [Arduino Zero](https://www.arduino.cc/en/Main/ArduinoBoardZero) with the [WiFi shield 101](https://www.arduino.cc/en/Main/ArduinoWiFiShield101).

 ## Installing